Black Friday and Cyber Monday have passed, meaning we are now in the midst of the Christmas and winter sales.

 There are loads of different ways you can do this, check out the examples included in

-During the Christmas period, you’ll most likely get left behind if you don’t adjust your AdWords campaigns for seasonal keywords.
+During the holiday period, you’ll most likely get left behind if you don’t adjust your AdWords campaigns for seasonal keywords.
 For example, ‘craft supplies’ is a keyword that’s popular all year round, as you can see by the red line below.

 You may have a more successful PPC campaign if you change the keywords you bid for in the lead up to Christmas.
 Remember though, a good PPC campaign relies heavily on solid research and testing!